When you think of returning to school do you have thoughts running through your mind that are similar to these?

 3. I'm a military veteran.
 What kinds of military education benefits are available for me?
 BACK TO FAQ's

 For specific information on the WI GI Bill and your education benefits contact the UW-Eau Claire Military Education Benefits Coordinator located in Veteran Services, Schofield Hall 128.
 Call (715) 836-5212, Monday through Friday 7:45 a.m. to 4:30 p.m.
 Information is also available on the Veterans and Military Education Benefits website.
+Thank you for your service!

-Most college credits don't have a "statute of limitations" on them, but it does sometimes depend on the program you're planning to enter.
-In some cases you might need to update some of your required credits from some years ago.
+Most undergraduate college credits don't have a "statute of limitations" on them, but it does sometimes depend on the program you're planning to enter.
+In some cases you might need to update some of your required credits from years ago.
 Technical college credits prior to fall 1989 are not accepted.

 5. I have to work full-time.
 Can I earn a degree at UW-Eau Claire on a part-time basis?
 BACK TO FAQ's